EXPLAIN returns a row of

 The partitions from which records would be matched by the query.
 This column is displayed only if the

 NULLfor nonpartitioned tables.
 See Section 19.3.5, “Obtaining Information About Partitions”.

 The join type.
 For descriptions of the different types, see

-possible_keyscolumn indicates which indexes MySQL can choose from to find the rows in this table.
+possible_keyscolumn indicates the indexes from which MySQL can choose to find the rows in this table.
 Note that this column is totally independent of the order of the tables as displayed in the output from

 EXPLAIN.
 That means that some of the keys in

 possible_keysmight not be usable in practice with the generated table order.

 NULL(or undefined in JSON-formatted output), there are no relevant indexes.
 In this case, you may be able to improve the performance of your query by examining the